diegotorres03/web-components-repository/docs/lesson-1/section-2/steps.md

       this.attachShadow({ mode: 'open' })
       this.shadowRoot.appendChild(template)

       // 2.
-Selecting elements from shadow dom this.#flipCard = this.shadowRoot.querySelector('flip-card')
+Selecting elements from shadow dom, because the content is inside the shadow root, thats why we select
+      // from this.shadowRoot, for slotted content, is just this.querySelector ...
+      this.#flipCard = this.shadowRoot.querySelector('flip-card')
       this.#modal = this.shadowRoot.querySelector('app-modal')
       //